The-Mikest-Mike/WebQuiz-DevNet/README.md

 ## Features
-- User friendly interface.
+✨ User friendly interface.<br>
-- Single and Multiple-choice questions with options.
+✨ Single and Multiple-choice questions with options.<br>
-- Keeps track of user answers and calculates the score.
+✨ Keeps track of user answers and calculates the score.<br>
-- Instantly visualize whether answered correct or incorrect.
+✨ Instantly visualize whether answered correct or incorrect.<br>
-- Provides explanations for answers.
+✨ Provides explanations for answers.<br>
-- Simple navigation between questions.
+✨ Simple navigation between questions.<br>

 ## How to Use
 1. Clone repository and install requirements.txt file: